calee14/NodeWorkspace/projectbackend/README.md

 - might spend the next two lessons on adding new features or improving and fixing bugs
 - if UI and hosting takes longer might as well spend the next for lessons fixing UI and the last two lessons on trying to get hosting
 # New NOTE (Goal Summer) Most important to Least Important (top - bottom):
+- Almost done with web scraping
+- Need to finish the tables for the last page and then fix up UI
+- Do challenges and the machine learning tutorials
-- Do Foo.bar challenge with Josh (if time)
+- ~~Do Foo.bar challenge with Josh (if time)~~
 - Need to update database on Heroku
   - ~~try making a seperate app to make changes to the database~~
   - try running the code on the main app to update the database